natarajan-k/cert-manager/README.md

 ### Self-Signed ClusterIssuer

 A self-signed ClusterIssuer in cert-manager is used to generate certificates that are signed by the cluster itself, without relying on an external Certificate Authority.
 It is typically used for internal communication, testing, etc.
-It is not recommended for external communication.
+It is not recommended for external or production systems communication.
 This is a sample yaml for creating a self-signed clusterissuer.

 ```